genvrlabs/genvr_batch/UPDATE_SUMMARY.md

 3. **Filter and merge**:
    - Keep only models present in get-models
    - Add missing models from get-models
-   - Result: 308 available models
+   - Result: All available models

 ---